 For the entirety of this paper, we take the hinge current to be a physical observable, being detectable in principle by the circulating magnetic field it creates.
 Combined with Eq.
 (2), this assumption indicates that differences between magnetizations on neighboring surface facets are also observables, in addition to being classically well defined in the sense described earlier.
-However, there is no a priori reason to believe that the individual values of facet magnetizations are well defined. are either observ-
+However, there is no a priori reason to believe that the individual values of facet magnetizations are either observables or are uniquely defined in the context of classical theory.